Skip to content

 red flags to watch for in YA Christian fiction

-After looking over the above-mentioned book a second (and third) time, I found the essence of Christianity—salvation by faith—was there despite the lack of mention of Jesus’ name.
+After looking over the above-mentioned book a second (and third) time, I found the essence of Christianity—salvation by faith—was there despite the omission of Jesus’ name.
 So I decided to forgive the author for this gap.

 You might feel differently, and that’s okay.